ifgris/obsidian-local-backup/README.md

 - [ ] Archive the backup dictionary to save disk memory.
 - [ ] Customize the backup keeping days.
-- [ ] Add a command to create a backup.
+- [x] Add a command to create a backup.
+- [x] Backup on startup toggle

 ## License